mitotic/graphterm/docs/remote.rst

     >>> plot([1,2])

 assuming the requisite files (see below) are present in the remote ``$GTERM_DIR/bin`` directory.
+You don't need to start a server on the remote computer because all communication occurs via the standard input/output of the remote python interpreter.
 In addition to displaying inline graphics, you can switch to notebook mode simply by typing *Shift-Enter*, just like you would on your local computer!
 (Note that saving/reading notebook files will take place on your current local directory, not on the remote system.)

+.. index:: remote installation

 Remote installation
 --------------------------------------------------------------------------------------------